SunRail: Operations and maintenance

 In addition to SunRail commuter trains, the line is used by three daily round trip Amtrak trains (the Silver Meteor, Silver Star/Floridian', and Auto Train), as well as by a handful of CSX freight trains.
 SunRail connects directly with the Silver Meteor and Silver Star/Floridian in Winter Park, Orlando, Kissimmee and DeLand and the Sanford SunRail station is a five-minute drive from the Sanford Auto Train station.

 The line was also used by Amtrak's tri-weekly Sunset Limited which ran between Orlando and Los Angeles.
 However, service has been suspended indefinitely between Orlando and New Orleans since 2005 due to damage caused to the line by Hurricane Katrina.

 The Florida Department of Transportation announced on April 16, 2013, that it had awarded Bombardier Technology a 10-year, $195 million contract to provide operation and maintenance services for SunRail, which includes train operations, dispatching, track and equipment maintenance, customer service, station platform & facility maintenance, and materials supply.
 Bombardier assumed the operations and maintenance responsibilities in the spring of 2014.
+Alstom acquired Bombardier in 2021.

 On Monday, July 29, 2013, at 3:30 am, the Florida Department of Transportation assumed all train dispatching duties along the SunRail corridor from CSX.
 This event officially marked the end of CSX's involvement with the operations of the line, transferring total operational control of the corridor to the state of Florida.
 Since the hand off from CSX, all train dispatching has been handled by the CFRC Dispatcher out of the Operations Control Center at Rand Yard in Sanford, Florida.